Analysis of Financial Institutions

 Unique aspects of a bank's business model

-- Why the metrics used for non-financial businesses do not apply: A balance-sheet based financial institution business versus an income-statement based industrial business
+- Why the metrics used for non-financial businesses do not apply

 - Raise equity from shareholders